Frequently Asked Questions

-Please fill out a Tauber Institute application (under the Prospective Students section at www.tauber.umich.edu) and e-mail (email@example.com) or fax to our office (734-647-1334) along with a copy of your resume and essay.
+Please fill out a Tauber Institute application (under the Prospective Students section at www.tauber.umich.edu) and e-mail (email@example.com) along with a copy of your resume and essay.
 We will request a copy of your application from the appropriate school should you be admitted to their program.

 Are there any scholarship opportunities available through the Tauber Institute?

 The Tauber Institute utilizes scholarships to recruit top individuals into the program.
 Scholarship offers are formulated during the admissions process based on past academic performance, leadership and accomplishments.
 Recipients are notified along with their admissions decisions.
 In addition, some EGL students are also awarded scholarships based on academic merit.

 Are there ways to improve my chances of receiving such an award?